-But not all foods contain the same nutrients: some are particularly rich in protein, others are particularly in carbohydrates and fats, whilst others are rich in vitamins and minerals… That’s why variety is the key word at the table.
+However not all foods contain the same nutrients: some are particularly rich in protein, others are rich in carbohydrates and fats, whilst others are rich in vitamins and minerals… That’s why variety is the key word at the table.

 If we’re to make the most of all the nutrients out there, we need to combine a variety of foods.
 An exciting combination of tastes and colours that will make your taste buds dance with happiness!

 In our meals throughout the day, (breakfast, two main meals and two snacks), there should be 5 portions of fruit and vegetables as recommended by the “Guidelines for a healthy diet”.
 If you can, try and have a good variety of colours in your fruits and vegetables as this will give you the maximum benefits.
 Each colour is linked to different vitamins and antioxidants.
-And if you can try and enjoy fruits and vegetables when they’re in season, this is even better as they’re at their tastiest and most nutritional, whilst also being more sustainable and environmentally friendly.
+It’s also important, when possible, to enjoy fruits and vegetables when they’re in season as they’re at their tastiest and most nutritional, whilst also being more sustainable and environmentally friendly.

 Quantity is also important.

 Not all foods should be eaten in the same quantities.
-The Food Pyramid, known for its positive impact on health, especially promotes the consumption of cereals/grains, legumes, vegetables and fruit, sources of important nutrients that can help protect you against diseases.
-Meanwhile, you should try not to overindulge sweet things, snacks and high levels of salt.
-Also, let’s not forget to drink water: our body absorbs lots of it, and we need to remember to replenish our bodies with it.
+The Food Pyramid, known for its positive impact on health, promotes the consumption of cereals/grains, legumes, vegetables and fruits, sources of important nutrients that can help protect you against diseases.
+Meanwhile, you should try not to overindulge in sweet things, snacks and high levels of salt.
+Also, let’s not forget to drink water: our body absorbs lots of it and we need to remember to replenish our bodies with it.